stskura/OrangeHRM/README.md

   Steps:\
 &emsp;1.
 Open a terminal or the Visual Studio Code\
 &emsp;2.
 Go to the folder of the project\
 &emsp;3.
-Use the following code to run the tests:\
+Run the following code to execute the tests:\
 &emsp;&emsp;`npx playwright test`
 <br/>
 <br/>